Sierra Leone Civil War: Depictions

 In 2000, the Sierra Leonean journalist, cameraman and editor, Sorious Samura released his documentary Cry Freetown.
 The self-funded film depicted the most brutal period of the civil war in Sierra Leone with RUF rebels capturing the capital city in the late 1990s and the subsequent fight by ECOMOG and loyal government forces' to take back control of the city.
 The film won, among other awards, an Emmy Award and a Peabody.

 The documentary movie Sierra Leone's Refugee All Stars tells the story of a group of refugees who fled to Guinea and created a band to ease the pain of the constant difficulty of living away from home and community after the atrocities of war and mutilation.

-The title and lyrics of American rapper Kanye West's 2005 hit song Diamonds from Sierra Leone, from his second studio album Late Registration, were based on one of the key circumstances surrounding the civil war (conflict/blood diamonds).
+The title and lyrics of American rapper Kanye West's 2005 hit song "Diamonds from Sierra Leone", from his second studio album Late Registration, were based on one of the key circumstances surrounding the civil war (conflict/blood diamonds).
 West was inspired to record the song after reading about the issue of conflict diamonds and how their sales were continuing to fuel the violent civil war in Sierra Leone.
 The song won Best Rap Song at the 48th Annual Grammy Awards, and won one of the Pop Awards at the 2006 BMI London Awards, before being named by Slant Magazine as among the best singles of the 2000s decade.

 The civil war also served as the background for the 2006 movie Blood Diamond, starring Leonardo DiCaprio, Djimon Hounsou and Jennifer Connelly.
 During the end of the movie Lord of War, Yuri Orlov (played by Nicolas Cage) sells arms to militias during the civil war.
 The militias are allied with André Baptiste (Eamonn Walker), who is based on Charles Taylor.

 The use of children in both the rebel (RUF) military and the government militia is depicted in Ishmael Beah's 2007 memoir, A Long Way Gone.

 Mariatu Kamara wrote about being attacked by the rebels and having her hands chopped off in her book The Bite of the Mango.
 Ishmael Beah wrote a foreword to Kamara's book.

 In the 2012 Documentary La vita non perde valore, by Wilma Massucco, former child soldiers and some of their victims talk about the way how they feel and live, ten years after the Sierra Leone civil war ending, thanks to the personal, familiar and social rehabilitation provided to them by Father Giuseppe Berton, an Italian missionary of the Xaverian order.
-The documentary has been analyzed in different Universities, becoming subject of various degrees,.
+The documentary has been analyzed in different universities, becoming the subject of various research papers.

 Jonathon Torgovnik wrote about eight women that he interviewed after the war had ended in his book; Girl Soldier: Life After War in Sierra Leone.
 In the book he describes the experiences of the eight women who were abducted during the war and forced to fight in it.